JoshuaKGoldberg/create-typescript-app/docs/FAQs.md

    -      - run: node ./lib/index.js
    ```

    - GitHub Actions have a different build mechanism.
      So you'll be removing `tsup` in favour of [`ncc`](https://github.com/vercel/ncc) which compiles output into a single JS file.
-So delete `tsup.config.ts` then:
+     Delete `tsup.config.ts` then execute the following commands:

    ```bash
    pnpm remove tsup